giuseppe-dandrea/Stream-to-VLC/README.md

 ## SUPPORTED SITES:

 * openload.co 	-- Fully compatible
+* flash.to	-- Fully compatible
+* rapidvideo.com	-- Fully compatible
+* wstream.video	-- Open the site and press on the video to open VLC
 * turbovid.me 	-- Open the site and press on the video to open VLC

 ### Troubleshooting: